Back to Main FAQs

 • How can I ensure my documents remain confidential/proprietary?

-• Applicants may inform the department that documents contain proprietary business information by including a header in the right hand upper corner of the document that reads “Proprietary Information.”
-Click here for more information.
+• Applicants may inform the Department that documents contain proprietary business information by including a header in the right-hand upper corner of the document that reads “Proprietary Information.”
+Please visit the Proprietary Information page for more information.

-• How will I know if my application is complete and eligible or if the department determines that additional information is required?
+• How will I know if my application is complete or what is my responsibility if additional information is required by the Department?

 Lottery